laberning/openrowingmonitor/docs/rower_settings.md

                └─872 /usr/bin/node ./app/ble/CentralService.js
   ```

-Please note that the process numbers will differ.
+Please note that the process identification numbers will differ.

 ### Making sure the hardware works as intended